-Because the effectiveness of this heat transfer is dependent on the intimacy of the baseplate/heatsink interface, it is strongly recommended that a high thermal conductivity heat transferring medium is inserted between the baseplate and heatsink.
+Because effectiveness of this heat transfer is dependent on the intimacy of the baseplate/heatsink interface, it is strongly recommended that a high thermal conductivity heat transferance medium is inserted between the baseplate and heatsink.
 The material most frequently utilized at the factory during all testing and burn-in processes is sold under the trade name of Sil-Pad® 4001.
-This particular product is an insulator but electrically conductive versions are also available.
-Use of these materials assures maximum surface contact with the heat dissipater thereby compensating for any minor surface variations.
-While other available types of heat conductive materials and thermal compounds provide similar effectiveness, these alternatives are often less convenient and can be somewhat messy to use.
+This particular pro duct is an insulator but electrically conductive versions are also available.
+Use of these materials assures maximum surface contact with the heat dissipator thereby compensating for minor variations of either surface.
+While other available types of heat conductive materials and compounds may provide similar performance, these alternatives are often less convinient and are frequently messy to use.